BrandonSchreck/mockresponse-middleware/README.md

 ## 📌 Contributing

 Contributions and feedback are welcomed and greatly appreciated!
 Open an issue or submit a pull request to enhance the project.

+## 📝 License

+This project is licensed under the [MIT License](./LICENSE).